Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 Texas Data Protection Requirements

 Texas business organizations have obligations under state law to protect personal information and maintain reasonable data security practices.
-The Texas Identity Theft Enforcement and Protection Act and related legislation create requirements that independent Microsoft 365 backup helps address — particularly the ability to recover data after security incidents and demonstrate reasonable protection measures.
+The Texas Identity Theft Enforcement and Protection Act and related legislation create requirements that independent Microsoft 365 backup can help address — particularly the ability to recover data after security incidents and demonstrate reasonable protection measures.

 Litigation Hold and E-Discovery